heritage-happenings/heritage-happenings.github.io/pages/What-is-the-meaning-of-the-three-roses.md

 For example, if you saw a sculpture of a man in a toga carrying a sword and a book you know you are looking at a depiction of Saint Paul.
 If there's a man with a foot resting on a dragon, you are looking at Saint George.
 If the man is tied up and shot with arrows, you are looking at Saint Sebastian.

 In traditional building, everything means something.
 Things are added to buildings because they means something for the inhabitants or whoever builds the building.

-Therefore when we look at the panels we musk ask a series of questions
+Therefore when we look at the panels we musk ask a series of questions:

 * What symbols are repeated through the project?
 * What flowers are they?
 * Why roses?
 * Why three roses?
-* Why three embedded roses?
+* Why two or three embedded roses?
 * Why fruits or berries?
 * Why raspberries?
 * Why vines?